DataDog/documentation/content/en/real_user_monitoring/browser/setup/server.md

 The available functionality has the following important limitations:

-- If serving compressed traffic, the Auto-Instrumentation method is not able to inject the JS scriptlet into the HTML traffic.
+- If proxying compressed traffic, the Auto-Instrumentation method is not able to inject the JS scriptlet into the HTML traffic.
 - This instrumentation method does not support any [advanced RUM configurations][3].
 However, `allowedTracingUrls` and `excludedActivityUrls` are supported for NGINX web servers.
 - Auto-Instrumentation does not inject into encrypted requests served by NGINX or IIS related to TLS.
 - (NGINX only) Auto-Instrumentation does not inject encrypted requests served by the NGINX web server.